 Con #1: Too Much Time Spent on Explanations

-A Japanese portion of the lesson is spoken and then an English explanation is given.
+A portion of the lesson is spoken in Japanese, followed by an explanation in English.
 These explanations can be a little wordy and include corny jokes — so if you don’t share the humor, it can be frustrating.
 Users have reported being distracted by this and forgetting the previous section they just learned in Japanese.

 Con #2: Slow Pace, Too Much English

 Again, the audio lessons are far from perfect.
 We found the pace to be on the slow end, and unfortunately many learners might get bored before finishing the lesson.
-Most of the audio is in English – explaining all the content.
-Whilst this does help to clarify everything, it’s important when learning a language to be immersed in authentic material as much as possible, so we’d like to see more content in authentic Japanese.
+Most of the audio explaining all the content is in English.
+While this helps with clarification, it’s important for language learners to be immersed within the language as much as possible, so we’d like to see more content in authentic Japanese.

 Con #3: Rocket Record Barely Works

 The idea behind the voice recognition technology is great, however it doesn’t seem to work properly and isn’t very useful.
 We tested it out by making basic deliberate errors and it still gave us a score of 100, and likewise a perfect pronunciation sometimes gets a score of 50 or less for no reason.
-Despite this, it’s still very useful to at least playback your own audio so you can compare your pronunciation alongside a native speaker.
+Despite this, it can still be very useful as a means of comparing your pronunciation alongside a native speaker.

 Con #4: Inactive Forum

 We found many of the articles to be quite old and many posts were left unanswered.
-This means that either there’s not a huge number of learners using the forum or that there’s a more preferable forum elsewhere for students to ask questions and share ideas.
+This means that there are either not a huge number of learners using the forum or that there is a more preferable forum elsewhere for students to ask questions and share ideas.
 This is a shame since the forum could be an excellent resource if kept up-to-date with an active community of learners.

-All of the practice activities and drilling methods rely solely on memorisation – an outdated learning method that doesn’t work for everyone.
-If you complete all the lessons and exercises then for sure you will develop an excellent understanding of Japanese, well on the way to fluency.
-However, it’s likely that boredom will quickly set in with all the memorisation activities.
+All of the practice activities and drills rely solely on memorization, a learning method that doesn’t work for everyone.
+If you complete all the lessons and exercises, you will undoubtedly develop a strong understanding of Japanese, progressing well on your way to fluency.
+However, the heavy focus on memorization may lead to boredom.

-Other courses use clever mnemonic devices, songs, stories and videos to reinforce what you’ve learnt.
-Unfortunately, Rocket Japanese is quite old fashioned in this regard and relies too heavily on brute force memory tactics.
+Other courses use clever mnemonic devices, songs, stories, and videos to reinforce what you’ve learned.
+Unfortunately, Rocket Japanese feels somewhat old-fashioned in this regard, relying too heavily on brute force memory tactics.

 What are the Lessons Like?